-Purpose of the Development Plan
+1. Purpose of the Development Plan

 This plan describes the aspirational recreation development the Carron Valley Partnership has an interest in progressing in the Forestry Commission Scotland (FCS) Managed forests and Scottish Water managed reservoir of Carron Valley.
-It does not confer any burden or assumptions on any of the partners that any particular project will take place or that they will be involved in it.
+It does not confer any burden or assumptions on any of the Ppartners that any particular project will take place or that they will require to be involved in it.

-Scope, duration and review
+2. Scope, duration and review

-The Development plan is dependent on the partnership Agreement in defining how the partnership will operate and does not stand alone from that agreement.
-The development plan highlights the access and recreation developments at Carron Valley, within the boundary detailed on map 1 in annex 2.
-This Development plan does indicate the intentions of the partners to become involved in projects.
+The Development Pplan is dependent on the partnership Agreement in defining how the partnership will operate and does not stand alone from that agreement.
+The Ddevelopment plan highlights the current and potential access, leisure and recreation developments at Carron Valley, within the boundary detailed on map 1 in annex 2.
+This Development Pplan does indicate a the intentions of the Ppartners to become involved in projects.
 All development will be subject to the terms in the Agreement and dependant on available resources.
-The development Plan will have the same duration and period of review as the Agreement.
+The Ddevelopment Plan will have the same duration and period of review as the Agreement.